unstoppabledomains/docs/src/domain-registry-essentials/cns-smart-contracts.md

 ### ProxyReader

 `ProxyReader` provides an interface that allows users to fetch information about domains from both `Registry` and `Resolver` smart contracts in one call.
-For more details, see [Architecture Overview - ProxyReader](architecture-overview.md#proxyreader).
+For more details, see [Architecture overview - ProxyReader](architecture-overview.md#proxyreader).

 | Network | Contract address |
 | :--- | :--- |